Sacramento Defective Airbag Lawyer

-Sacramento defective airbag injury attorney Ed Smith is committed to seeking the fullest measure of compensation for vehicle occupants injured by defective airbags.
-Because I have been representing personal injury victims, including those injured by faulty airbags for over thirty years, my law office can provide the experience, skill, and tenacity you need when taking on the manufacturers of vehicle components and their insurance companies.
+Sacramento defective airbag injury lawyer, Ed Smith is committed to seeking the fullest measure of compensation for vehicle occupants injured by defective airbags.
+Because I have been representing personal injury victims, including those injured by faulty airbags for over 30 years, my law office can provide the experience, skill, and tenacity you need when taking on the manufacturers of vehicle components and their insurance companies.
 My reputation for exemplary legal representation, the highest standard of legal ethics, and effective communication through the entirety of our attorney-client relationship is reflected by my many positive reviews on websites across the web including Yelp, AVVO, and Google Plus.What You Need to Know about Takata Exploding Airbag Claims

 The tragic stories involving the exploding airbags manufactured by Takata have been covered extensively by media sources because the recall amounted to the largest automotive recall in history at the time.
 According to lawsuits filed against Takata, the defective inflator and propellant devices might deploy improperly during a collision.
-When this occurs the airbag can explode and propel metal shrapnel at vehicle occupants.
+When this occurs, the airbag can explode and propel metal shrapnel at vehicle occupants.
 The defect has been linked to over ten deaths as of May 10, 2016, and close to 140 fatalities according to autoweek.com.
-Because the Takata airbag recall is estimated to include over 34 million vehicles in the United States and another 7 million worldwide, the number of injuries and fatalities will continue to mount as the recall is slowly implemented.
+Because the Takata airbag recall is estimated to include over 34 million vehicles in the United States and another seven million worldwide, the number of injuries and fatalities will continue to mount as the recall is slowly implemented.

 Factors that increase the probability that a Takata airbag will explode and expel shards of metal at vehicle occupants include high humidity, but the NHTSA has indicated that the risk of this malfunction is not confined to high humidity regions.
-Nissan, one of the vehicle manufacturers that equip its vehicles with Takata airbags, has indicated that the chemical propellant used to inflate Takata airbags has a tendency to deteriorate over the passage of time.
-While Nissan has indicated this propensity increases under high humidity conditions, Reuters has reported that bad welds, rust, and even chewing gum that fell into an inflator also have been linked to the malfunctions.
-Further, a Takata plant in Mexico was found to have a defect rate six to eight time higher than acceptable limits according to a study conducted by the company.
+Nissan, one of the vehicle manufacturers that equip its vehicles with Takata airbags, has indicated that the chemical propellant used to inflate Takata airbags tend to deteriorate over the passage of time.
+While Nissan has stated this propensity increases under high humidity conditions, Reuters has reported that bad welds, rust, and even chewing gum that fell into an inflator also have been linked to the malfunctions.
+Further, a Takata plant in Mexico was found to have a defect rate of six to eight times higher than acceptable limits according to a study conducted by the company.
 When the propellant degrades, the pressure on the metal inflator housing can become so intense it ruptures.
 Given the potentially fatal consequences of this defect and the complexity involved in identifying the cause of the exploding airbag hardware, you should seek legal advice immediately if you or a loved one has been injured by shrapnel from a malfunctioning airbag.
 Vehicles equipped with Takata airbags include the following manufacturers: